goc9000/baon/doc/Full Language Reference and Tutorial.md

   The two alternatives are `match1 match2` and `match3`, not `match1 match2` and `match1 match3`.

 - Actions can be attached as normal to a paranthesized group that contains alternatives.
 The text they act on will be the matched and transformed text for the alternative that was selected in the end by BAON.

+### Optional Matches

+Adding the character `?` after a match makes it **optional**.
+This indicates to BAON that the match can be skipped if it either fails, or if it should be skipped in order for the rest of the matches to succeed.

+For instance:

+    %s %d? %s

+will match both of:

+  - `Time 2 Die` (all three matches succeed)
+  - `Time Die` (the `%d` match fails but is skipped)

+Somewhat less obviously, it will also match:

+    `Time 2`

+What happens here is that the `%d` match does succeed, but this leaves no text for the final `%s` to match.
+Thus BAON backtracks and skips the match, allowing the final `%s` to match with the `_2`.
+In retrospect, this makes sense, since the text would be matched by the pattern `%s %s` where we omitted the optional match outright.

+Essentially, the behavior of `?` can best be understood by the metaphor that BAON will first see the match as mandatory and try to fit the pattern; if it fails, it will remove the match and try to fit again; if this fails as well, it will finally give up.
+Another way of expressing this is to consider that:

+    match?

+is equivalent to:

+    (match | '')

+Notes:

+- The operator applies to normal matches and anything that behaves as a single match, in particular paranthesized groups.
+Thus one can often find constructs like:

+  `match1 (match2 match3)? match4`

+- The original match in combination with the `?` sign are seen as a single match (without needing to use parantheses), to which actions can also be attached, as in this example:

+  `match->action1->action2?->action3->action4`

+  Here, `match->action1->action2` is the original match with two actions attached.
+To this we add the `?` sign to make it optional, and to this combined match we also add two more actions, `->action3->action4`.
+Note that unlike the actions attached to the original match, these will *always* be executed regardless of whether the match was skipped or not.
+If the match succeeded, they will apply to the matched text and basically chain with `->action1->action2`.
+If the match was skipped, they will apply to the empty text, as if the match had been just `''`.
+For instance:

+  `%s %d->parens?->braces %s`

+  - applied to `Time 2 Die` will produce `Time [(2)] Die`
+  - applied to `Time Die` will produce `Time[] Die`

+  Note that the 'put in parantheses' action was only performed when we actually found a number.
+However, the 'put in braces' action was performed in both cases, first on the already-parenthesized number, and, when no number was found, simply on the empty text.

+- Any number of optional matches can be present in a rule, and their backtracking behavior is the same as for the alternatives match.

 ---